Trail of Blood on Ice: Battle of Chustenahlah

-The third and final engagement, the Battle of Chustenahlah occurred on December 26, 1861 near Skiatook, Oklahoma.
+The third and final engagement, the Battle of Chustenahlah occurred on December 26, 1861, near Skiatook, Oklahoma.
 Colonels James M. McIntosh and Cooper planned a combined attack with each of their columns moving on the camp from different directions.
 McIntosh left Fort Gibson on December 22, with 1,380 men.

 On December 25, he was informed that Cooper's force could not join him for a while, but he decided to attack the next day, despite being outnumbered and severe cold weather conditions.
 McIntosh assaulted the camp at noon.
 The 1,700 pro-Union defenders were secluded in the underbrush along the slope of a rugged hill.
 McIntosh devised a plan to converge on the crest, with the South Kansas-Texas Cavalry (also known as the 3rd Texas) ordered to charge directly up the steep bluff on foot.
 The 11th Texas advanced to their left using a defile for concealment, while the 6th Texas circled to the right.
 As the Confederate attack progressed, the Native Americans began to fall back, taking cover for a while and then moving back.
 The retreat became a rout as the Federals reached their camp.
 The Indians attempted to make a stand there but were forced away again by 4:00 p.m.
 The survivors fled; many went all the way to Kansas where they found loyal Unionists.
 Three hundred Cherokees under Col. Stand Watie intercepted the fleeing Creeks and Seminoles, killing 15 of them.
 Sonuk Mikko's band of Seminole Indians covered the rear after the battle against Cherokee chief Stand Watie.

 Aftermath

 Chief Opothleyahola's band mounted no further resistance, and nearly 2,000 of them died on or shortly after the trek to Fort Row, Kansas, mostly due to exposure and disease.
 Survivors eventually settled near Fort Belmont, where more members died of exposure and starvation during the winter.
-Many made their way to other parts of eastern Kansas like LeRoy's post and formed the First Indian Home Guard.
+Many made their way to other parts of eastern Kansas such as LeRoy's post and formed the First Indian Home Guard.